Biden: US did not go to Afghanistan to 'nation build' | DW | 08.07.2021

 Pentagon spokesperson John Kirby said Thursday that the Taliban have captured dozens of district centers in Afghanistan.

-A Taliban delegation visited Moscow on Thursday, and promised the Kremlin its military gains would not imperil Russia's security.
+A Taliban delegation visited Moscow on Thursday, and promised the Kremlin their military gains would not imperil Russia's security.

 "We received assurances from the Taliban that they wouldn't violate the borders of Central Asian countries and also their guarantees of security for foreign diplomatic and consular missions in Afghanistan," the Russian Foreign Ministry said about the meeting.

-The Taliban reportedly told Russian officials that it would respect human rights "within the framework of Islamic norms and Afghan traditions."
+The Taliban reportedly told Russian officials that they would respect human rights "within the framework of Islamic norms and Afghan traditions."

 The US invaded Afghanistan in 2001 to fight al-Qaida, the jihadist group that perpetrated the 9/11 terrorist attacks.
 The US also unseated the Taliban from power and led a mission with other NATO countries to train Afghan security forces.